BYU vs Texas Tech Prediction — AI Finds CAN'T MISS CFB Lines & Props (Nov 08)

 BYU vs Texas Tech Prop Picks (AI)

-AI algorithm Remi is pouring through loads of data on each line.
-In fact, anytime the Cougars and Red Raiders play there’s always several intriguing angles to key in on.
-Not to mention games played at Jones AT&T Stadium in Nov rarely follow normal, predictable betting trends.
+Remi is pouring through mountains of stats on each team.
+In fact, anytime the Cougars and Red Raiders play there’s always several intriguing observations to key in on.
+Not to mention games played at Jones AT&T Stadium in Nov seemingly never follow normal, predictable patterns.

 BYU vs Texas Tech Prediction (AI)

-Remi, our AI sports algorithm, has been pouring over tons of data from every facet between the Cougars and Red Raiders and using recursive machine learning and industry leading AI to examine the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over mountains of data from every facet between the Cougars and Red Raiders and using recursive machine learning and impressive AI to examine the data to a single cover probability.

-Interestingly enough, the data has been most watching on the growing weight emotional bettors regularly put on BYU’s strength factors between a Cougars team going up against a possibly healthy Red Raiders team.
-We’ve found the true game analytics appear to reflect a strong lean against one Vegas line in particular.
+The Algorithm has been most watching on the unproportionally assigned emphasis emotional bettors often put on coaching factors between a Cougars team going up against a possibly improved Red Raiders team.
+Trends look to say the true game analytics might reflect a strong lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.